robbarry/robbarry-website/content/work/2020-04-04-why-we-don-t-know-how-many-americans-are-infected-with-coronavirus-and-might-never-know.md

     Never Know
 date: '2020-04-04'
 categories:
-- WSJ
-- Data Analysis
+- Articles
 tags:
 - Coronavirus
 - Data
 - Testing
+- WSJ
+- Data Analysis
+- Health Care
 ---
 Sparse testing is just one reason the official tally is far too low, but the numbers will get more reliable over time.